 Understanding Keywords And Key Phrases

 When talking about keywords try to understand that there are keywords and key phrases.
 The technical terms are short and long tail keywords.

 A long tail keyword is long, includes modifiers and more information, while a short tail keyword is short and often consists of only one word without modifiers.

 SEO Foundations Cheatsheet

 #1 – Self Host

-Start your blog as a self-hosted site – Here’s how to self host your blog for less than 3.00
+To start a blog as a self-hosted website – Here’s how to self host your blog for less than $3

 Do keyword research, find what words people are using to search what your blog topic is about, and use them throughout your post.
 What words do your target customers use when they search for what you sell?
 Find out, and use those words to attract them to your sales pages.

 Install the free Rank Math SEO plugin.
 It gives you a point rating to show you how to have the best-optimized post possible.
 But that’s not all, Rank Math is actually a full suite of amazing SEO tools.

 #7 – Introduce Your Blog To Google Search Console